ravisharma-dev/OML-R/OML4R-LiveLabs-Script-10.md

 ore.odmAI(LTV_BIN ~ ., CIL)
 ````

+Note: The output lists all the important attributes and their relative influce on the target attribute.
+Since LTV_BIN is directly related to LTV for a customers, we excluded LTV from the data frame before running ore.odmAI.

 21. Use Attribute Importance (AI) to identify important attributes for a given dependent attribute (LTV_BIN) in the given dataset.

 AI for LTV_BIN (Exclude LTV_BIN from dataset)